cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 Why might this approach not be feasible?

-- computing intersections between rulesets impossible
+> Computing the intersections between rulesets necessary to determine how subscribers to different legal systems can interact will be impossible, due to complexity or due to the inability of distributed ledgers with separate consensus algorithms to interoperate.

-  counter: inter-blockchain communication, by nature of verification rulesets must be known to all parties & codified
+By the nature of distributed ledgers (which must be verified by many parties), the rulesets being verified must be public & codified, so computing intersections of compatibility should be possible.
+Cross-consensus-algorithm interoperation protocols are under development<sup>polkadot,cosmosibc</sup>.

 > The threat of physical coercion will prevent voluntary, ledger-based legal systems from supplanting a substantial portion of the role of existing institutions.

-  The threat of force is a feature of modern geopolitics. (for an amusing illustration of the realpolitik involved, read Pentagon press releases, like this one <sup></sup> complaining about a Russian SU-27 flying past an American EP-3 in the Black Sea.
-The Black Sea is on the Russian coast - for comparision, imagine a Russian or Chinese carrier parked off California).
+  The threat of force is indeed a feature of modern geopolitics<sup>force</sup>

 This may be true, but technology does supplant (banking system), force is a blunt instrument